 - Tabletops and credit card/bill folders must be disinfected between patrons.

 - In accordance with Executive Order 61, employees working in customer-facing areas must wear face coverings over their nose and mouth at all times

-- In accordance with Executive Order 63, all patrons in the Commonwealth aged ten and over shall when entering, exiting, traveling through, and spending time inside a winery will cover their mouth and nose with a face covering, as described and recommended by the CDC.
+- In accordance with Executive Order 63, all patrons in the Commonwealth aged five and over shall when entering, exiting, traveling through, and spending time inside a winery will cover their mouth and nose with a face covering, as described and recommended by the CDC.